dendibakh/perf-book/chapters/18-Appendix/Appendix-D.md

 Similar to LBR (Last Branch Records), Intel PT works by recording branches.
 At runtime, whenever a CPU encounters any branch instruction, PT will record the outcome of this branch.
 For a simple conditional jump instruction, a CPU will record whether it was taken (`T`) or not taken (`NT`) using just 1 bit.
 For an indirect call, PT will record the destination address.
 Note that unconditional branches are ignored since we statically know their targets.

 An example of encoding for a small instruction sequence is shown in Figure @fig:PT_encoding.
 Instructions like `PUSH`, `MOV`, `ADD`, and `CMP` are ignored because they don't change the control flow.
-However, `JE` instruction may jump to `.label`, so its result needs to be recorded.
-Later there is an indirect call for which destination address is saved.
+However, the `JE` instruction may jump to `.label`, so its result needs to be recorded.
+Later there is an indirect call for which the destination address is saved.

 ![Intel Processor Traces encoding](../../img/appendix-D/PT_encoding.jpg){#fig:PT_encoding width=80%}

 At the time of analysis, we bring together the application binary and the collected PT trace.
 A software decoder needs the application binary file to reconstruct the execution flow of the program.
 It starts from the entry point and then uses collected traces as a lookup reference to determine the control flow.
 Figure @fig:PT_decoding shows an example of decoding Intel Processor Traces.
 Suppose that the `PUSH` instruction is an entry point of the application binary file.
 Then `PUSH`, `MOV`, `ADD`, and `CMP` are reconstructed as-is without looking into encoded traces.
 Later, the software decoder encounters a `JE` instruction, which is a conditional branch and for which we need to look up the outcome.
 According to the traces in Figure @fig:PT_decoding, `JE` was taken (`T`), so we skip the next `MOV` instruction and go to the `CALL` instruction.
 Again, `CALL(edx)` is an instruction that changes the control flow, so we look up the destination address in encoded traces, which is `0x407e1d8`.
 Instructions highlighted in yellow were executed when our program was running.
-Note that this is *exact* reconstruction of program execution; we did not skip any instruction.
+Note that this is an *exact* reconstruction of program execution; we did not skip any instructions.
 Later we can map assembly instructions back to the source code by using debug information and have a log of source code that was executed line by line.

 ![Intel Processor Traces decoding](../../img/appendix-D/PT_decoding.jpg){#fig:PT_decoding width=90%}